-□ Choose your method of service (see instructions below).
+☐ Choose your method of service (see instructions below).
 For each party who you need to serve documents on, follow these steps to decide how to serve that party:

-General Instructions for "Service"

-If a party has an attorney, you must serve the attorney rather than the party.
+General Instructions for "Service" If a party has an attorney, you must serve the attorney rather than the party.
 If a party does not have an attorney, serve that party directly.

-Did you file your documents electronically using E-MACS AND is the person you are serving registered for electronic service in E-MACS?
+Did you file your documents Is the person you are You may serve Yes serving registered electronically using that person Yes for electronic service E-MACS? electronically in E-MACS? using E-MACS No, I filed it by No hand delivery or by mail